Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Numerical experiments

 \subsection{Metastable plateaus}

-Sec.~\ref{sec:sequences} described how energy can remain localized within a small subset of modes before spreading throughout mode space: The higher excited the root, the smaller the initial subset of excited modes, and also the slower the energy transfer.
-During this transfer time the dynamics is mostly localized within the excited modes, which essentially ``wait'' while slowly transferring energy to the ones in the next cycles, forming the metastable plateaus well known in FPUT literature \cite{benettin2008fermi, matsuyama2015multistage}.
-The longer it takes for the energy to reach the end of the sequence, the longer a metastable plateau survives.
+Sec.~\ref{sec:sequences} described how energy can remain localized within a small subset of modes before spreading throughout mode space: the higher excited the root, the smaller the subset of excited modes and the larger their amplitudes, such that more time is needed in order to distribute their energy among other modes.
+During this transfer time the dynamics is mostly localized within the subset of excited modes, which essentially ``wait'' and form the metastable plateaus prominent in FPUT literature \cite{benettin2008fermi, matsuyama2015multistage, pace2019behavior}.

 The well-known fact that the metastable plateaus associated to roots become more visible at lower energy densities is unsurprising, since in the limit of zero energy density such modes are normal modes of the associated harmonic lattice.
 However, the behavior of plateaus for excited roots was not previously addressed.
-To this end, Fig.~\ref{fig:mode_dynamics} shows a comparison of evolving mode energies and spectral entropies for the prototypical $\alpha$-FPUT chain \eqref{eq:FPUT} computed starting from the first 5 odd roots in a chain with $N=63$ masses, together with a random initial state.
-Fig.~\ref{fig:mode_dynamics}(a) displays the standard mode energy dynamics found in literature: An excitation of $Q_1$ monotonically spreads to all other modes and eventually results in energy equipartition, with all $E_k$'s converging to the mean energy $E/N=h$ (black dashed line).
+To this end, Fig.~\ref{fig:mode_dynamics} shows a comparison of evolving mode energies and spectral entropies for the $\alpha$-FPUT chain and initial states described in the introduction to this section.
+Fig.~\ref{fig:mode_dynamics}(a) displays the standard mode energy dynamics found in literature: energy initially placed in $Q_1$ monotonically spreads to all other modes and eventually results in energy equipartition, with all $E_k$'s converging to the mean energy $h=H(\boldsymbol{p},\boldsymbol{x})/N$ (black dashed line).
 Metastable plateaus are clearly visible in the prethermal regime, in which a measurement would indicate that the system is not ergodic and cannot be described by equilibrium statistical mechanics.
-However, such a statement is evidently incorrect, as waiting a bit longer would result in a system that does display statistical behavior.
+This statement is evidently incorrect, as waiting longer would result in a system that does display statistical behavior.